Kitware/SMTK/doc/userguide/model/session-discrete.rst

 Session: Discrete
 -----------------

-SMTK has a session type named *discrete* that bridges a VTK-based discrete modeling kernel.
+SMTK has a session type named *discrete* that sessions a VTK-based discrete modeling kernel.
 This kernel provides access to 2-D and 3-D polygonal and polyhedral models, with operators that allow model edges and faces to be split or merged.